andyr/github-starred/README.md

 - fetching remote content (libcurl)
 - server process that either polls for OR gets notified about changes
 - parser and writer (?)
+- topic sets by repo (python, oauth) - similar to tag clouds